Hair care for men and women: Victorian - 1950s

 My mother used plain soap for washing my hair, but in my teens I used shampoo.
 Shampoos were not common until the late 1950s, although one called Drene had existed in the 1930s.
 My father washed his hair with soap all this life right up until he died in the early 1970s.

-In my home, hair was always washed on a Friday after tea.
-To make it shine, it was rinsed with vinegar and rain water from the water-butt outside.
+In my home, to make hair shine after washing, it was rinsed with vinegar and rain water from the water-butt outside.

 Hair brushes and combs

-For women and girls hair brushing routines were widely favoured and rigorously followed.
-Or perhaps I should say that when one fell short of the designated 100 strokes a day, I, for one, felt guilty.
+For women and girls, hair brushing routines were widely favoured and usually rigorously followed.
+Or perhaps I should say that when we fell short of the designated 100 strokes a day, we felt guilty.
 It did get rid of some of the dust and it certainly made hair shine but it also encouraged greasiness.

-The sort of brushes were hardly different from wood and bristle ones sold today in that they had a handle.
+The sort of brushes looked hardly different from wood and bristle ones sold today in that they had a handle.